jhonpulido1990/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * File:  ` 7-add_item.py `
  Self-paced manual review  Panel footer - Controls
 ### 8. Class to JSON
-          mandatory         Progress vs Score  Task Body Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object:
 * Prototype:  ` def class_to_json(obj): `
 *  ` obj `  is an instance of a Class
 * All attributes of the  ` obj `  Class are serializable: list, dictionary, string, integer and boolean